Assisted Living for Seniors with Disabilities

 • Assisted living communities, also called supported care facilities, provide care to older adults who are unable to live independently and often need help with ADLs.
 Most offer private and semiprivate apartment-style units with a living area and kitchenette.

-• Adult family homes, also called board and care homes or residential care homes, are typically single-family homes that have been modified for the needs and safety of older adults.
+• Adult family homes, also called board and care homes or residential care homes, are typically single-family homes modified for the needs and safety of older adults.
 Adult family homes provide a home-like environment for two to nine unrelated residents.
-They offer private and semiprivate bedrooms, and the rest of the home is shared.
+They offer private and semiprivate bedrooms, while the rest of the home is shared.
 Live-in caregivers typically provide care.
 Services and care types vary widely from home to home, and some specialize in very individualized care with high staff-to-resident ratios.

 • Continuing care retirement communities (CCRCs) offer a full continuum of care, from independent living to skilled nursing.
 Residents generally must be able to live independently upon move-in, but some cover increased care needs with increased fees.
 Housing options in a CCRC often include cottages, townhomes, condos, duplexes, and apartments.